firesoul453/MazeGenerator/README.md

 MazeGenerator
 =============

 This generates a "perfect" maze.
-Just shows off its process in real time.
+The app just shows off its process in real time.

-This was one of my first android projects.
+This was one of my first android projects (sometime around 2011).
 This version was slightly reammed (better interface and bug fixes) about a year   or two later for a small school project.

 License
 Zlib